-Homomorphic encryption could revolutionize data privacy—so what is it?
+Homomorphic encryption could revolutionize privacy—so what is it?

 Indeed, while science tends to thrive on open, collaborative research, much ambitious cryptographic science has long looked more like an arms race.
 Literally: cryptography, including homomorphic encryption, has long benefited from the big budgets of defense entities like DARPA and IARPA, or the black budgets of more secretive three-letter agencies.
 But growing numbers of academic researchers, tech companies, and investors are joining the race.

 IBM has been working on FHE since 2009, when Genry discovered his bootstrapping step during a summer internship there.
 (He is now chief technology officer at an AI startup called TripleBlind.)
-Apple and Google have been investing in FHE as part of their data privacy initiatives.
+Apple and Google and Huawei have been investing in FHE as part of their privacy initiatives.
 Kristin Lauter, a pioneer in the area of the related field of elliptic curve cryptography, spent two decades at Microsoft Research, where she helped build SEAL, a free and open-source software library that implements various forms of homomorphic encryption.
 Last year, prior to a hiring freeze, Meta hired a number of specialists in FHE, including Lauter, who is now head of Meta’s Seattle-based AI research division.

 Ravel also faces competition from a handful of startups, including Enveil, which has raised $40 million from VCs including the CIA’s investment arm, Paris-based Zama, and Duality, which has attracted $50 million from investors including Microsoft, Wal-Mart, Airbus, and AT&T. Fewer than 1 percent of companies fund FHE projects now, according to Gartner, but by 2025 the research firm predicts that number will be at least 20%.

-Despite its promises for personal data, FHE wouldn’t be able to prevent other kinds of privacy violations.
+Despite its promises for personal data, FHE wouldn’t be able to prevent other violations of our privacy, our right to be let alone.
 The technology could let a social media app access your data without endangering the data itself, but that wouldn’t prevent the company from continuing to find new ways to hijack your attention, nudge your emotions, and track you everywhere.
 It’s plausible that under the banner of better encryption—but without smarter rules for an under-policed data industry—technologies like homomorphic encryption could make these kinds of violations of our freedom even worse.
-A paper coauthored by Facebook’s Lauter and published this month in Nature describes a way to apply FHE in neural networks in order to enhance privacy in another emerging field: the automated detection systems used in surveillance cameras.
+A paper coauthored by Meta’s Lauter and published this month in Nature describes a way to apply FHE in neural networks in order to bring ostensible privacy to another emerging technology: the automated detection systems used to track people in surveillance video.

-As it tries to commercialize its technology, Sabeg says Ravel is also making progress on enabling neural networks to train on encrypted data.
+As Ravel continues to refine its system, Sabeg says it is also making progress on enabling neural networks to train on encrypted data.

-The other big challenge for Sabeg now is selling this technology to advertisers, tech companies, banks, and anyone else interested in personal privacy.
+The other big challenge now is selling its system to advertisers, tech companies, banks, and anyone else interested in enhancing user privacy.
 Apart from BNP Paribas, Sabeg declined to name other potential customers Ravel is talking to.
 “We are engaged in active discussions,” he says.
 “We already have the capabilities to have the average person benefit from the power of FHE.”